-- Thoroughly read through the installation instructions to familiarize yourself with the process before beginning installation. - Before installation acclimate the mantel to the room for at least 24 hours. - Important!
+- Thoroughly read through the installation instructions to familiarize yourself with the process before beginning installation. - Before installation acclimate the mantel and corbels to the room for at least 24 hours. - Our faux mantels are durable, but are for decorative use only.
+The mantels are not meant to support heavy weight. - Corbels are shipped unattached and will need to be installed on location. - Important!
 Any products intended to be used in an exterior application needs to be top coated with a high quality clear coat exterior polyurethane with a UV inhibitor to protect the finish from fading.